⚠️ This site is under active development. Some content may be incomplete or contain inaccuracies.

 }

-🔀 Step 5 — Submit Your Pull Request
+Step 5: Submit Your Pull Request

-After saving the two files:
+After creating and saving both JSON files:

-Send your PR link once in #pull-requests.
+- Share your PR link once in the

-🌍 Step 6 — Wait for Merge & Confirm Your Domain
+Step 6: Wait for Merge & Confirm Your Domain

-When your PR is merged:
+Once your pull request is merged:

-- Your DNS records become active
+- Your DNS records become active (usually within minutes)

 - Your site will be accessible at